 Build the model

 You will find the Experiment wizard, which takes you through the following steps:

 Double-check that you are using the latest dataset version and that you have the appropriate subsets selected as training and validation subsets.

-Make sure that your input feature is the images and that your output feature is the label.
+Make sure that your input feature is the Image and that your Target feature is the Defective.

 The EfficientNet snippet can be initialized with pretrained weights, which allows to transfer knowledge learned from a different dataset.
 This helps to get better results with less training time and data.

 This completes the Experiment wizard.
 Click Create to continue to the Modeling View.

 Image augmentation is a way of slightly manipulating your dataset to add more variation to the training set.
 This is not strictly necessary but will likely improve your validation accuracy.